nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Receiving reminders for orders : `remind`

-Obtains a list of reminder for orders that are X days within the current date.
+Displays a list of reminder for orders that are X days within the current date.

 Format: `remind DAYS...`

-* Lists all orders within the specified day, starting from the current date.
+* Lists all orders within the current date to the numbers of days from the specified date.
 * The `DAYS` refers to the number of days from the current date.
 * The `DAYS` **must be a positive integer starting from 0**.

 Examples:
 * `remind 0` lists all orders that have a delivery date for today.
 * `remind 3` lists all orders that have a delivery date within 3 days from today.

+### Adding a special request to an order: `request`

+Adds a special request to an existing order in the CakeCollate database.

+Format: `request INDEX r/REQUEST`

+* Adds a special request to the order at the specified `INDEX`.
+The index refers to the index number shown in the displayed order list.
+The index **must be a positive integer** 1, 2, 3, …​
+* You can remove an order’s special request by typing `t/` without specifying any requests after it.

+Examples:
+* `request 1 r/More sugar, spice and everything nice.` Sets the special request of the 1st order to be `More sugar, spice and everything nice.`
+* `request 2 r/` Removes the 2nd order's current special request.

 ### Setting the delivery status of an order as undelivered : `undelivered`